the-engine-room/library/_posts/2015-12-07-microtasking.md

 * __Build verification into project design.__ These can range from detailed statistical procedures to a consensus model, where a pre-set number of people who need to agree before a report can be accepted.
   * Greenpeace Guardianes requires 30 confirmations for each hexagon (unit of analysis).
   * Pybossa allows for the number of confirmations to be preset within each instance: for example, a classification might not be added to a project’s database until 10 other users have entered the same classification.
+  * Micromappers requires each piece of content to be reviewed by a minimum of three people, and considers it validated if 80% of participants agree with the classification.
   * Tomnod uses ‘Crowdrank’: a method in which a volunteer’s reputation increases as they develop a track record of contributions that a majority of other users agree with.
 The higher their reputation, the greater weight Tomnod gives to their data.
   * CheckDesk (explicitly a platform for verifying social media reports) adopts a highly transparent verification process in which volunteers use a free-text field to describe their reasons for judging a piece of data to be false (in the style of a comment thread).
 * __Reduce ambiguity.__ The more structure is given to volunteers, the less cleaning of the data is likely be required.
 Fairplay discovered through their pilot stage that providing structured fields rather than free text was a better way to collect useful data.